YacaloX-Studios/cnk-decomp/README.md

 - `docs/06_IGB_VARIANTS.md` — IGB v5 parser status and the 64KB slot / paged
   static-data recovery
 - `docs/04_EXTRACTION.md` — end-to-end extraction pipeline (audio included)

+### Posdata

+Threre are some things (like the UV Maps, some names and missplacements) that won't export properly, but they're kinda easy to fix
+If someone can fix it, please open a Pull request!